orxfun/orx-parallel/docs/wasm.md

 - `examples/wasm/tsp/vanilla/app/package.json`
 - `examples/wasm/mini/vanilla_persistent_pool/app/package.json`

-If the build is not atomics-enabled, `init_thread_pool(...)` is not available and the parallel runtime cannot be initialized.
+If the build is not atomics-enabled, `init_wasm_thread_pool(...)` is not available and the parallel runtime cannot be initialized.

 ### 2. Serve with cross-origin isolation headers